Lurtt/seed-catalog/README.md

 }
 ```

-To fix this issue you have to generate a token by running `prisma token` in the terminal.
+To fix this issue you have to generate a token by running `yarn prisma:token` in the terminal.
 It will return token

 ```
 eyJhbGciOiNiIsInR5cCI6IkpXVCJ9.eyJkYXRhIjpY2UiOiJkZWZhdWx0QGRlZmF1bHQiLCJyb2xlcyI6WyJhZG1pbiJdfSwiaE1NDQ0NTI0OTd9.GJuV99rUnxEd8KI